-Admission to the Specialist in Education program including principal certification includes the following additional requirements.
+Admission to the specialist in education degree program includes the following requirements, beyond a master's degree.

-- 1. Completion of department application. - 2.
-Documentation of three (3) years teaching experience. - 3.
-Provision of a one-page statement indicating their professional objectives and desire to become a principal. - 4.
-Provision of a written statement of support from a district representative. - 5.
-Provision of a written statement indicating ability to improve student achievement, to lead, and to possess advanced knowledge of curriculum, instruction, and assessment. - 6.
-Principals provide a written statement indicating candidate's level of advanced knowledge about curriculum instruction and assessment.
+- 1. Documentation of three (3) years teaching experience. - 2.
+Provision of a one-page statement indicating their - professional objectives and desire to become a principal.
+3. Provision of a written statement of support from a district - representative.4.
+Provision of a written statement indicating ability to improve student achievement, to lead, and to possess advanced knowledge of curriculum, instruction, and assessment. - Principals provide a written statement indicating candidate's level of advanced knowledge about curriculum instruction and assessment. - 6.
+Completion of an on-site interview and assessment process.